awesomediff/cs207-FinalProject/docs/milestone2.md

 We discuss the functionality of this `function` class and sketch out a demo of how the user will interact with it in the[`function` Class section (above)](#The-function-Class).

 ### Machine Learning Applications

+The Awesomediff Team's interest in automatic differentiation is driven by Data Scientists' need for efficient and accurate ways of repeatedly evaluating derivatives as part of optimization problems in Machine Learning.

+We will showcase the power of automatic differentiation by building a gradient descent solver that leverages `awesomediff`'s functionality to find the minimum of a differentiable cost function.
+We will provide several cost functions, including mean squared error.

+We would also like to provide an implementation of the Fisher Scoring Algorithm (discussed [here](https://stats.stackexchange.com/questions/176351/implement-fisher-scoring-for-linear-regression) for example) to approximate the Maximum Likelihood Estimators for linear regression.

+### Additional Use Cases

+We hope that the loss/scoring functions we include in our package may have applications beyond the world of Machine Learning.
+We plan to build a small demo of an Automatic Market Maker (AMM) that uses a [logarithmic scoring function](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule).

+AMMs are used to build prediction markets where individuals can purchase contacts that pay out if a certain event occurs.
+The goal of the AMM is to aggregate information about participants' beliefs in order to obtain a prediction of the probability associated with an event occurring.
+They provide monetary payouts in order to incentivize participation of people who have credible information about what they are trying to predict.
+The have been used, for example, to forecast the results of elections or sales of a particular product.

+Participants who think the market's estimated probability is too low or too high may purchase contracts in order to make a profit.
+The AMM automatically adjusts prices after each transaction, such that the prices always reflect the market's current belief of the probability it is trying to estimate.

+An AMM uses a scoring function to determine the price of each transaction, and the derivative of that function to estimate the market's belief about the probability of each event occurring.
+Since AMMs can issue contracts for numerous possible outcomes, they need to be able to evaluate many partial derivatives.